 Kamala Harris was a fighter for justice even as a little girl when she accompanied her parents to civil rights marches in her stroller.
 As Harris grew from a young girl in Oakland to a law student to a U.S. Senator and then to the Vice President of the United States, she learned a thing about persistence — and justice — along the way.
 This is one of our favorite new biography books for kids celebrating the fascinating life of our first female, South Asian Vice President!

 Joe Biden, the 47th President of the United States, was once just a little boy growing up in Scranton, the oldest of four kids.
 A risk taker and always a leader, Biden learned to overcome a stutter by reading out loud frequently.
 Growing up in humble beginnings, he was a compassionate boy and a deep thinker, always committed to his family.
 As a young man, Biden was elected one of the youngest United States Senators ever, eventually becoming Vice President to Barack Obama, and President in 2021.
-Written by his spouse, this tender story celebrates Biden as a child, a man and a leader in American politics.
+Written by his spouse, this tender story celebrates Biden as a child, a man, and a leader in American politics.

 This beauty of a book tells the story of Mae Jemison, the first African-American woman to travel to space!
 With her mother’s words of encouragement continually whispered in her ears, Mae’s intelligence and drive led her to conquer insurmountable odds until she found herself at NASA.
 “If you believe it, and work hard for it, anything is possible.”
 You can even touch the stars.
 This is one of my favorites to read with pre-K and kindergarten students!

 Before he became the Director of the National Institute of Allergy and Infectious Diseases, Anthony Fauci was a curious and inquisitive boy from Brooklyn.
 He asked lots of questions, loved to interpret data, and he persisted in all of his endeavors, no matter how hard.
-Fauci went to college and medical school, and he eventually worked for seven different presidents in an effort to tackle some of the worlds most precarious health challenges, including AIDS, the West Nile virus, and, most recently, the COVID-19 pandemic.
-This is a wonderful introduction to the man who rose up to meet some our our country’s biggest and most pressing challenges, conveying to children that we must keep our minds open and learn as much as we can, each and every day.
+Fauci went to college and medical school, and he eventually worked for seven different presidents to tackle some of the world’s most precarious health challenges, including AIDS, the West Nile virus, and, most recently, the COVID-19 pandemic.
+This is a wonderful introduction to the man who rose up to meet some our country’s biggest and most pressing challenges, conveying to children that we must keep our minds open and learn as much as we can, each and every day.

 Troy Andrews did not have money to buy an instrument as a kid, but he did have a huge talent and love for music.
 When he was lifted into the air and onto the stage to play with the famous Bo Diddley, he found his calling.
 Known as “Trombone Shorty” because he was a small boy with a trombone twice his size, this is the captivating story of a boy from the Treme neighborhood of New Orleans and how he made his dreams come true.
 From Grammy nominations to shows before President Obama, Andrews’ story will inspire young musicians everywhere!